Chart Color Schemes

 AreaSearch analysis places Mount Louisa well above average for employment performance across multiple indicators

 Mount Louisa has a skilled workforce with essential services sectors well represented.
-The unemployment rate as of September 2025 is 3.3%.
+The unemployment rate as of September 2025 was 3.3%.
+Over the past year, the area showed relative employment stability.

-The area has a specialization in public administration & safety, with an employment share 2.1 times the regional level.
-Conversely, agriculture, forestry & fishing shows lower representation at 0.5% versus the regional average of 4.5%.
-Limited local employment opportunities are indicated by Census working population vs resident population count.
-Over the 12 months to September 2025, employment increased by 0.0%, labour force by 0.3%, causing unemployment rate to rise by 0.2 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest an expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mount Louisa's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, assuming constant population projections for illustrative purposes.
+The area has a particularly strong specialization in public administration & safety with an employment share of 2.1 times the regional level.
+Agriculture, forestry & fishing has limited presence with only 0.5% employment compared to the regional average of 4.5%.
+Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
+Over a 12-month period ending in September 2025, employment increased by 0.0%, labour force grew by 0.3%, causing the unemployment rate to rise by 0.2 percentage points.
+In comparison, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with an unemployment increase of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is forecast to expand by 6.6%.
+Over ten years, this expansion is projected to be 13.7%.
+Applying these projections to Mount Louisa's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment